tromp/ChessPositionRanking/README.md

-More recently (November 2021), Peter Österlund used his [Texel chess engine](https://github.com/peterosterlund2/texel) to test all 919 positions for Texel found that only 542 of the 919 positions have a so-called proof game *kernel*, a necessary condition for legality, which also proves the other 377 to be illegal, confirming the manual analysis.
+More recently (November 2021), Peter Österlund used his [Texel chess engine](https://github.com/peterosterlund2/texel) to test all 919 positions for Texel found that only 541 of the 919 positions have a so-called proof game *kernel*, a necessary condition for legality, which also proves the other 378 to be illegal, confirming the manual analysis.
-Four of the 542 prove to be illegal despite having a proof game kernel.
+Three of the 541 prove to be illegal despite having a proof game kernel.
 See the file Texel.919 for its full analysis.

 # Reproducibility